state-alchemists/zrb/docs/concepts/tasks/resource-maker.md

 ### `ResourceMaker._set_execution_id`

-Set current task execution id.
+Sets the execution ID for the current task.

-This method is meant for internal use.
+This method is intended for internal use to assign a unique identifier to the task's execution.
+This ID can be used for tracking, logging, and inter-task communication.

+This method should not be used externally, as it is meant to be managed within the task system.

+__Arguments:__

+- `execution_id` (`str`): A string representing the unique execution ID.

 ### `ResourceMaker._set_has_cli_interface`